fahust/D-Fundit/README.md

 ## Project Description

-D-Fundit is a decentralised online crowdfunding platform that allows entrepreneurs, artists and creators to present their projects to a wider audience and raise funds for them.
+D-Fundit is a **decentralised online crowdfunding platform** that allows entrepreneurs, artists and creators to **present their projects** to a wider audience and **raise funds** for them.
 Projects can include films, video games, gadgets, technology products, artworks, books and more.

-The funding is exclusively in cryptocurrency, which offers many advantages:
+The funding is **exclusively in cryptocurrency**, which offers many advantages:

-  - Firstly, cryptocurrency transactions can be conducted in a decentralised manner, meaning that there is no need for intermediaries such as banks or payment processors to facilitate the transaction.
-This can lead to lower transaction fees and faster transaction processing.
+  - Firstly, cryptocurrency transactions can be conducted in a **decentralised** manner, meaning that there is no need for intermediaries such as banks or payment processors to facilitate the transaction.
+This can lead to **lower transaction fees** and **faster** transaction processing.

-  - In addition, cryptocurrency funding can offer a higher level of security and anonymity than traditional forms of funding.
+  - In addition, cryptocurrency funding can offer a **higher level of security** and **anonymity** than traditional forms of funding.
 Cryptocurrency transactions are encrypted and stored in a blockchain, making them very difficult to tamper with or alter.
-In addition, cryptocurrency transactions can be conducted without disclosing the contributor's personal information, thus providing a higher level of privacy.
+In addition, cryptocurrency transactions can be conducted **without disclosing the contributor's personal information**, thus providing a **higher level of privacy**.

   - Finally, cryptocurrency funding can offer investors access to innovative projects that are not available via traditional forms of funding.
 Many blockchain and cryptocurrency projects are funded through ICOs (Initial Coin Offerings), which allow investors to back projects that have the potential to become leaders in their field.

-D-Fundit allows creators to set a funding goal and campaign duration, and contributors can support the project by making a donation.
+D-Fundit allows creators to **set a funding goal** and **campaign duration**, and contributors can **support** the project by making a donation.
 If the project reaches its funding goal before the end of the campaign, the contributors are debited and the creator can use the money to complete the project.
 If the project does not reach its funding target, the contributors are not debited and the project will not be funded.

+Each contributor holds a **share of the project** relative to his or her investment, and can **reclaim his or her stake at any time**, as long as there are funds remaining on the project's smart contract.

-In short, D-Fundit allows creators to present their projects to a wider audience and raise funds for their realisation, while at the same time allowing contributors to support projects that interest them and contribute to their realisation.
+In short, D-Fundit allows creators to present their projects to a wider audience and raise funds for their realisation, while at the same time allowing contributors to **support** projects that interest them and **contribute to their realisation**.

 <p align="right">(<a href="#readme-top">Back to top</a>)</p>